mongodb/specifications/source/dbref.rst

 "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in `RFC 2119 <https://www.ietf.org/rfc/rfc2119.txt>`__.

-This specification presents documents as Extended JSON.
+This specification presents documents as Extended JSON for readability and expressing special types (e.g. ObjectId).
 Although JSON fields are unordered, the order of fields presented herein should be considered pertinent.
 This is especially relevant for the `Test Plan`_.

 Specification